AI Ethics · OrevateAI

 Frequently Asked Questions

-What is the main challenge with makeup for deep set eyes?
+What is the main difference between deep set eyes and hooded eyes?

-Should I avoid dark eyeshadow with deep set eyes?
+Can I wear dark eyeshadow with deep set eyes?

-How can I make my deep set eyes look bigger?
+How can I make my deep set eyes look larger?

 Conclusion